MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/preferences-add-ins.md

 These preferences are CFPreferences-compatible, which means that they can be set using enterprise management software for Mac, such as Jamf Pro.

 > [!NOTE]
-> Both of these preferences do not affect Office add-ins in Outlook for Mac or Outlook 2019 for Mac.
+> Neither of these preferences affect Office add-ins in Outlook for Mac or Outlook 2019 for Mac.

 ## Related articles